Oracle Exadata Database Machine hardware and software are hardened.

 Organizations wanting to consolidate IT infrastructure, implement shared service architectures, and deliver secure multitenant services should isolate services, users, data, communications, and storage.
 Oracle Exadata Database Machine provides organizations the flexibility to implement the isolation policies and strategies based on their needs.
 The following are the secure isolation levels of Oracle Exadata Database Machine:

-Oracle Exadata Database Machine uses multiple networks to segregate network traffic.
+Oracle Exadata uses multiple networks to segregate network traffic.

 At the physical network level, client access is isolated from device management and inter-device communication.
 Client and management network traffic are isolated on separate networks.
-Client access is provided over a redundant 10 Gbps Ethernet network that ensures reliable, high-speed access to services running on the system.
-Management access is provided over a physically separate 1 Gbps Ethernet network.
+Client access is provided over a bonded Ethernet network interface that ensures reliable, high-speed access to services running on the system.
+Management access is provided over a physically separate Ethernet network interface.
 This provides a separation between operational and management networks.

-Inter-device communication is provided by a redundant InfiniBand network.
-The InfiniBand network is a high-performance, low-latency backplane for communication between Oracle Exadata Storage Servers and database servers.
+Inter-device communication is provided by a RDMA Network Fabric (InfiniBand or RDMA over Converged Ethernet (RoCE)).
+The RDMA Network Fabric is a high-performance, low-latency backplane for communication between Oracle Exadata Storage Servers and database servers.
 By default, Oracle Exadata Storage Servers include a configured software firewall.
 The database servers can also be configured with a software firewall.

 Use operating system controls and database features to enable database isolation.